Friday, October 22, 2004

 Marc Rosenberg

-Marc walked us through eight items for
+Marc walked us through eight items for assessing the state of your in-house eLearning.
+Thiagi

 Just as I made it through college without reading Plato or Hamlet, I’d somehow read and heard snippets of Thiagi without sitting down for a full dose.
 This morning I joined Thiagi’s session; his wit andwisdom charged my batteries.